 Bathing is often the most difficult personal care activity that caregivers face.
-Because it is such an intimate experience, people with Alzheimer's and other dementias may perceive it as unpleasant or threatening.
+Because it is such an intimate experience, people with Alzheimer's and other dementias may perceive it as unpleasant or intrusive.

 People with dementia may become resistant to bathing.
 Such behavior often occurs because the person doesn't remember what bathing is for or doesn't have the patience to endure lack of modesty, being cold or other discomforts.
 Loss of independence and privacy can be very difficult for the person with dementia.
 The disease also may increase sensitivity to water temperature or pressure.